-Academic Regulations for B.Tech (Lateral Entry) under GR15
+Academic Regulations for B.Tech (Lateral Entry) under GR17 (Applicable for Batches Admitted from 2018-19)

-- 1. All regulations as applicable for B.Tech Four year degree programme (Regular) will hold good for B.Tech (Lateral Entry Scheme) except for the following rules - a) Pursued programme of study for not less than three academic years and not more than six academic years. - b) Registered for 150 credits and secured 150 credits.
-The marks obtained in all 150 credits shall be considered for the calculation of the final CGPA. - c) Students who fail to fulfil all the academic requirements for the award of the degree within six academic years from the year of their admission, shall forfeit their seat in B.Tech programme.
+1. All regulations as applicable for B.Tech Four year degree programme (Regular) will hold good for B.Tech (Lateral Entry Scheme) except for the following rules a) Pursued programme of study for not less than three academic years and not more than six academic years.

+b) A student should register for all 144 credits and secure all credits.
+The marks obtained in all 144 credits shall be considered for the calculation of the final CGPA.

+c) Students who fail to fulfill all the academic requirements for the award of the degree within six academic years from the year of their admission shall forfeit their seat in B.Tech programme.

-2. Academic Requirements
+2. Academic Requirements and Promotion Rules:

-- a) A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory or laboratories if he / she secures not less than 35% of marks in the Semester-end Examination and a minimum of 40% of the sum total of the Internal Evaluation and Semester-end examination taken together. - b) A student shall be promoted to the next semester only when he/she satisfies the requirements of the previous semester. - c) A student shall be promoted from II year to III year if and only if he/she secures 25 credits up to and including II year II Semester from all regular and supplementary examinations, whether or not the candidate takes the examinations. - d) A student shall be promoted from III year to IV year if and only if he/she secures 45 credits up to and including III year I Semester or 60 credits up to and including III year II Semester from all regular and supplementary examinations, whether or not the candidate takes the examinations. - 3.
-Award of Class: After a student satisfies all the requirements prescribed for the completion of the Degree and becomes eligible for the award of B. Tech Degree by JNTUH, he/she shall be placed in one of the following four classes (the marks awarded are from the aggregate marks secured for the 150 credits):
+a) A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory or laboratories if he / she secure not less than 35% of marks in the Semester-end Examination and a minimum of 40% of the sum total of the Internal Evaluation and Semester-end examination taken together.

+b) A student shall be promoted to the next semester only when he/she satisfies the requirements of all the previous semesters.

+S. No. Promotion Conditions to be fulfilled Second year first semester to second year second semester.
+Regular course of study of second year first semester.
+Second year second semester to third year first semester. (i) Regular course of study of second year second semester. (ii) Must have secured at least 29 credits out of 48 credits i.e., 60% credits up to second year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+Third year first semester to third year second semester.
+Regular course of study of third year first semester.
+Third year second semester to fourth year first semester. (i) Regular course of study of third year second semester. (ii) Must have secured at least 58 credits out of 96 credits i.e., 60% credits up to third year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+Fourth year first semester to fourth year second semester.
+Regular course of study of fourth year first semester.

+3. Award of Class: After a student satisfies all the requirements prescribed for the completion of the Degree and becomes eligible for the award of B. Tech Degree by JNTUH, he/she shall be placed in one of the following four classes based on CGPA secured from the 144 credits.

-20 Class Awarded CGPA Secured
+Class Awarded CGPA Secured

-3.1 First Class With Distinction CGPA ≥ 8 with no F or below grade/ detention anytime during the programme
+3.1 First Class With Distinction CGPA ≥ 8.00 with no F or below grade/ detention anytime during the programme

-3.2 First Class CGPA $\geq$ 8 with rest of the clauses of 3.1 not satisfied
+3.2 First Class $CGPA \ge 8.00 \text{ with rest of the clauses of} \\ 3.1 \text{ not satisfied}$

-3.3 First Class CGPA ≥ 6.50 and CGPA < 8
+3.3 First Class CGPA ≥ 6.50 and CGPA < 8.00

 3.4 Second Class CGPA ≥ 5.50 and CGPA < 6.50

-3.5 Pass Class CGPA ≥5.00 and CGPA < 5.50
+3.5 Pass Class CGPA ≥ 5.00 and CGPA < 5.50